hashicorp/terraform-website/content/source/docs/enterprise/api/users.md

 ## Show a User

 Shows details for a user.
-The ID for a user can be obtained from the [Team Membership](/docs/enterprise/api/team-members.html) endpoints.
+The ID for a user can be obtained from the [Team](/docs/enterprise/api/teams.html#list-teams) endpoint. `?include=users` should be included in the query string in order to have usernames be included in the response.

 `GET /users/:user_id`